tuanbass/tilda/README.md

+# Purpose
+I fork the repository in order to add some features I need
+- Show the tab number (so we can q
 # What is Tilda?

 Tilda is a terminal emulator and can be compared with other popular terminal emulators such as